Phuc645/odin-recipes/README.md

-This is a repice website with only basic HTML elements.
+This is a recipe website with only basic HTML elements.